nikoshet/noobchain/README.md

 The logo of the web interface is based on Bitcoin logo, and can be found [here](https://bitcoin.org/en/).

-Nick Nikitas, Dimitris Zografakis, Dimitris Lambrakis.
+Nick Nikitas, Dimitris Zografakis, Dimitris Lamprakis.

 Copyright © 2020